-Evan Lehrman, MD, is an Assistant Professor of Clinical Radiology in Interventional Radiology at the University of California, San Francisco and the San Francisco General Hospital.
+Evan Lehrman, MD, is an Associate Professor of Clinical Radiology in Interventional Radiology at the University of California, San Francisco and the San Francisco General Hospital.
 He received his medical degree from Mount Sinai School of Medicine in New York in 2006.
 He completed his one-year medical internship from the Beth Israel Medical Center, New York in 2007.
 In 2011, Dr. Lehrman completed his Diagnostic Radiology residency at Mount Sinai Medical Center.
 Between 2011-2012, he completed fellowships at UCLA in Interventional Radiology and Diagnostic Cardiovascular Imaging.

 Dr. Lehrman was on faculty at Loma Linda University from 2013-2014 before coming to UCSF for an Abdominal Imaging fellowship that was completed in 2015.